CrimsonDemon567/Pyrium/README.md

 - No dynamic imports or JVM reflection
 - IO and networking ops are permission-gated
 - Not fully hardened for hostile mods
-- Some OpCodes may be incomplete or experimental

 ---